cektor/IMFOC/README.md

 --------------------
 Install Git Clone and Python3

-Github Package Must Be Installed On Your Device.
+Github Package Must Be Installed On Your Device..

 git
 ```bash